 Ask a website owner what he’d like most for his website, and he will probably reply: “more traffic”.

-As a SEO freelancer my goal is also to bring more targeted traffic to my clients’ website.
-Fortunately there are many ways you can increase traffic on your website.
+As an SEO freelancer my goal is also to bring more targeted traffic to my clients’ website.
+Fortunately, there are many ways you can increase traffic on your website.
 In today’s post, I’ll be going to look at these I consider the most effective.

 1. Start a blog

 My first recommendation for any website is to start a blog.
-No matter if you have a company website or an e-shop, the blog is really important part of your company’s online marketing strategy.
+No matter if you have a company website or an e-shop, the blog is a really important part of your company’s online marketing strategy.
 It can help you to:

 - Increase website traffic – each blog post is another opportunity for a new user to find your company’s website.
 Companies that have an active blog have 434% more pages indexed by Google than those without a blog.